-The Muskwa-Kechika Management Area (MKMA) Recreation Management Plan fulfils requirements set out in the Muskwa-Kechika Management Area Act.
-This legislation came about as a result of recommendations from the Fort Nelson and Fort St. John Land and Resource Management Plans accepted by the Provincial government in 1997.
+The Muskwa-Kechika Management Area (M-KMA) Recreation Management Plan fulfils requirements set out in the Muskwa-Kechika Management Area Act.
+This legislation came about as a result of recommendations from the Fort Nelson and Fort St. John Land and Resource Management Plans (LRMP) accepted by the Provincial government in 1997.

-In June 1998, a Working Group was formed by government to begin development of the Recreation Management Plan for the entire MKMA, including provincial parks.
-The Working Group included representatives from the Ministry of Forests, BC Parks, BC Assets and Land Corporation, First Nations and the Muskwa-Kechika Advisory Board.
+In June 1998, a Working Group was formed by government to begin development of the Recreation Management Plan for the original portion of the M-KMA, including provincial parks.
+The Working Group included representatives from the Ministry of Forests (MOF), BC Parks, BC Assets and Land Corporation (BCALC), First Nations and the Muskwa-Kechika Advisory Board.